Doctor of Philosophy

 Low grade regional metamorphism attending the 1850 Ma Penokean arc-continent collision led to magnetite growth, carbonate grain coarsening and chlorite crystallization.
 Metamorphic fluids facilitated martite replacement of magnetite and deformation led to developing local platy specularite schists.
 A late retrograde hydrothermal overprint post-dates peak thermal conditions that accompanied the development of the 1750 Ma Republic Metamorphic Node.
 This is expressed by high-Fe chlorite, Fe-dolomite/ankerite, zoned Mn-rich siderite with associated trace Cu-Fe sulphide and REE bearing fluro-apatite and monazite, diagnostic of an “IOCG” type signature.

 This complex paragenetic history accounts for the unpredictable geometallurgical response of the basal Negaunee iron ores.
 Treatment difficulties relate to: 1) variable silica-iron separation occurs due to liberation from detrital quartz versus massive mosaic and granular textured chert; 2) the bulk iron content is expressed not only in iron oxide but in iron carbonate and iron chlorite; and 3) the intense late IOCG overprint proximal to the Signal Hill Fault.

 Pietrzak, Natalie J., "The Complex Paragenetic History of Basal Negaunee Iron Formation Iron Ores, Tilden Mine, Marquette District, Upper Michigan" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 191.